anjaloh/firefox-dev-fedora/README.md

 that won't make it into the stable release of Firefox for some months.
 It also comes with some addons for Web development enabled by default.

-You may actually find that Developer Edition works just fine for normal everyday
+You may find that Developer Edition works just fine for everyday
 use: Some users set it as their default Web browser.
 You can sign in to your normal Firefox account and sync your preferences, extensions, and bookmarks, etc. Or you can keep the Firefox versions separate, and use different profiles,